General Tso’s Sweet Chili Baked Chicken Strips

 You do have to eat these crispy chicken strips right after baking because they will lose their crispiness if you wait to serve them, especially after being tossed in general tso’s sweet chili sauce (don’t you know that food photographers eat their food cold?)

-- In a medium saucepan, combine the chicken stock, soy sauce, vinegar, sweet chili sauce, sugar, and cornstarch.
+- For the sauce: In a medium saucepan, combine the chicken stock, soy sauce, vinegar, sweet chili sauce, sugar, and cornstarch.
 Bring to a boil and cook for a few minutes or until slightly thickened.
 Reserve 1/4 cup sauce for dipping.

 - Preheat the oven to 400F.
 Place a wire/cooling rack inside a cookie sheet.
 Set aside.